“Riin? Can you hear me, Riin?”

 (Not a Date!)

-Sibyl scrutinised her image in the dressing man-high old-fashioned looking glass.
+Sibyl scrutinised her image in the man-high old-fashioned looking glass.
 To be honest, she had involuntarily chosen what looked like a civil version of her preferred livery; a dark, thin polo neck under a grey pinstripe waistcoat with matching trousers and sensibly heeled ankle boots.

 A bit overdressed, mayhap?